 In early June 2021, the Swedish legislator approved legislation attributable to the Swedish implementation of BRRD II.
 The new legislation entered into force on 1 July 2021, including, inter alia, amendments to the applicable minimum MREL requirement.
 Amongst other things, the legislation stipulates that the new MREL requirements shall be fully complied with from 1 January 2024.
 This includes a minimum Pillar 1 subordination requirement for "top-tier" banks.
-This Pillar 1 subordination requirement is to be satisfied with own funds and other eligible MREL instruments meeting the applicable CRR requirements, including MREL instruments constituting senior non-preferred debt.
+This Pillar 1 subordination requirements, including MREL instruments meeting the applicable CRR requirements, including MREL instruments constituting senior non-preferred debt.
 If the Issuer was to experience difficulties in maintaining such eligible liabilities, it would have to reduce its lending or investments in other operations.
 This is likely to lead to a decrease in the Issuer's revenue which, if its costs remain unchanged, would decrease its operating result.
 Furthermore, non-compliance with such requirements could result in the relevant authority withdrawing the Issuer's licence.